jojje/vaimm/README.md

 Files in-flight (being downloaded) are written to a temporary file in the directory you specified with the `--dir` option.
-They have the suffix `.download` appended to them.
+They have the suffix `.incomplete` appended to them.
 Once a file has been fully downloaded, and its size matches that which the CDN server announced should be the expected size, the temporary file is renamed to the actual model filename.
 I.e. the download suffix is stripped.